HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 ## HTTP response codes

-In general, the caller will log any non-success response code.
+In general, our caller will log any non-success response code.
 Returning a correct code and error may help with debugging.
 Some codes you could consider returning:

 - `200`: Success.
 Everything worked and the response should be considered valid
 - `400`: Bad request.
 You validated or attempted to parse the input and it failed.a